syncfusion-content/javascript-docs/js/Grid/Columns.md

 ## Text alignment

-You can [align](https://help.syncfusion.com/api/js/ejgrid#members:columns-textalign "align") both content and header text of particular column using [`textAlign`](https://help.syncfusion.com/api/js/ejgrid#members:columns-textalign "textAlign") property of [`columns`](https://help.syncfusion.com/api/js/ejgrid#members:columns "columns").
-There are four possible ways to align content and header text of column, they are
+You can [align](https://help.syncfusion.com/api/js/ejgrid#members:columns-textalign "align") both content and header text of particular column using the [`textAlign`](https://help.syncfusion.com/api/js/ejgrid#members:columns-textalign "textAlign") property of [`columns`](https://help.syncfusion.com/api/js/ejgrid#members:columns "columns").
+There are four possible ways to align content and header text of column, they are.

 1. Right
 2. Left